brianwilsongh/wilsontheory.github.io/_posts/2018-08-05-json-versus-protobuf.markdown

 #### Setting up a test environment

-I wrote a crudle little experimental program to test two different forms of an "Person" class in Java, which only contains a few attributes and an inner list of phone number objects that hold an enum as one of the properties.
+I wrote a crude little experimental program to test two different forms of an "Person" class in Java, which only contains a few attributes and an inner list of phone number objects that hold an enum as one of the properties.

 So to begin the process with Protobuff, we run Google's "protoc" compiler against the following .proto template which is written by hand: